carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ## Tune Activation Function using Brute Foce

-In [Episode 03](./03-build-cnn.md) we talked briefly about the `relu` activation function passed as an argument to our `Conv2D` hidden layers.
+In [Episode 03 Build a Convolutional Neural Network](episodes/03-build-cnn.md) we talked briefly about the `relu` activation function passed as an argument to our `Conv2D` hidden layers.

 An activation function is like a switch or a filter that we use in artificial neural networks, inspired by how our brains work.
 These functions play a crucial role in determining whether a neuron (a small unit in the neural network) should "fire" or become active.